tarantool/cartridge/topics/clusterwide-config.md

 [sharded-queue](https://github.com/tarantool/sharded-queue) and
 [cartridge-extensions](https://github.com/tarantool/cartridge-extensions).

 A user can influence clusterwide configuration in various ways.
-One can alter configuration using Lua, HTTP or GraphQL API.
+You can alter configuration using Lua, HTTP or GraphQL API.
 Also there are Luatest helpers available.